LibraryBeales/Web-Scraping/index.md

 Additionally, the content on the web is constantly changing.
 If you are basing your research on information from the web, it would be a good idea to store that infomation somewhere yourself, so that those who are evaluating your research can access the identical information.

-In short, web scraping makes the endless data available online accessible, useful and permanent.
+In short, web scraping can make the endless data available online accessible, useful and permanent.

 ### Do I really need to web scrape?

 Data is available from many sources across a wide variety of disciplines.
 If you can find a relevant dataset, it will almost always be easier to use than something scraped from the web.
 The data from web scraping usually need significant parsing and cleaning in order to be useful.

 So before you resort to web scraping, see if you can locate the data eleswhere.
 Contacting a research Librarian is an excellent first step.
 Case Western also has a research data index here: <a href ="link!">Data Index</a>

 ## Project #1: Making an HTTP Request and Receiving a Response